ddev/ddev-qr/README.md

 - Generate a qr code: `ddev qr share`
 - Scan with code with your phone to visit the site.

-Similar, when using DDEV in Gitpod, DDEV defers to Gitpod's routing system that also generates random complex strings.
+Similarly, when using DDEV in Gitpod, DDEV defers to Gitpod's routing system that also generates random complex strings.
 Using `ddev qr` or `ddev qr https` inside a Gitpod environment will encode the Gitpod-routed DDEV URL instead.
 Eg. <https://tyler36-qrdemo-cksfu15uj8u4.ws-us131.gitpod.io/>

 ## Components of the repository